stefaniemuff/statlearning/9SVM/9SVM.knit.md

 ---

-* Remember the optimisation problem of finding the support vector classifier hyperplane.
+* Remember the the optimisation problem of finding the support vector classifier hyperplane.
 We have _not_ explained how to solve the problem because this is outside the scope of this course.
 \vspace{1mm}

 * But we said that $$\hat{\beta}= \sum_{i\in \mathcal{S}} \hat\alpha_i x_i $$